syrokomskyi/trading-strategy/README.md

 - Signal line (default: 9 periods)

 This strategy is particularly effective for identifying trend changes and momentum shifts in the market.

-### Ichimoku Cloud

-This strategy uses the Ichimoku Cloud system to identify trend direction and support/resistance levels:

-- Buy when price is above the cloud and Tenkan-sen is above Kijun-sen
-- Sell when price is below the cloud and Tenkan-sen is below Kijun-sen

 ## Contributing